danielpopek94/todos_backend/readme.md

 ## API Endpoints

+### POST /login

+Searches for a user in the database based on the input data in the body.
+If successful, it generates and returns a JWT.

+Example: `POST /login`.

+### Post /register

+Searches for a user in the database based on the input data in the body.
+If there is no user in the database, it creates a new user and returns JWT (automatic login).

+Example: `POST /register`.

 ### GET /todos

-Fetches todos based on the `userId` query parameter.
+Fetches todos based on the JWT in localStorage.

-Example: `GET /todos?userId=123`
+Example: `GET /todos`

 ### POST /todos